 - Loss of job

-- Problems with memory and concentration-- for example with hallucinogen use, including marijuana (THC)
+- Problems with memory and concentration, for example, hallucinogen use, including marijuana (THC)

 - Problems with the law